 Student Accessibility Services recommends that students meet with instructors during office hours or by private appointment to discuss any necessary accommodations or essential elements of the course.
 If you are in an online course, you may be able to set up accommodations via an email dialogue or you can request to have a phone or video conversation instead.

 A video walking you through the above instructions is also available.

 Student Accessibility Services staff are available to support students through each of these steps.
 Students who have questions or concerns about receiving accommodations after meeting with their instructor should contact Student Accessibility Services as soon as possible.

 Instructors are under no obligation to provide accommodations for a student who does not identify as a student with a disability via an Accommodation Letter.

 The student is responsible for requesting new letters at the beginning of each semester.

-If a student needs to request a modification of accommodations, the student should meet with the Office for Student Accessibility to discuss the change.
+If a student needs to request a modification of accommodations, the student should meet with Student Accessibility Services to discuss the change.

 Accommodations go into effect once the Accommodation Letter has been delivered and discussed with instructors; accommodations are not retroactive.